Philip Goodchild

 Partner

 A pension law expert, Philip is well known for his work in a range of sectors, in particular corporate and not-for-profit.
 He advises trustees and employers on all manner of pension law issues.
-Philip heads up the advisory practice group at Stephenson Harwood.
+Philip is a partner in the advisory pensions law practice.

-Philip’s experience in advising trustees and employers ranges from advising on liability reduction exercises such as ceasing accruals and pension increase exchange.
+Philip’s experience in advising trustees and employers ranges from advising on liability reduction exercises such as ceasing accruals and buy in/buy out projects.
 After twenty five years in the industry there is virtually no area which Philip has not dealt with.

 His technical skills and knowledge of general pension issues is of an extremely high level allowing him to provide clients with practical commercial advice regarding their pension arrangements.